DMX User Guide¶

 The Search/Create Dialog¶

 The search for existing items and the creation of new ones is done in the same dialog box.
 The search/create dialog is opened with a right-click into the topicmap.
+Advanced search options are explained below in the Navigation section.
 Read more on how to create content in the section about Content Authoring.

 The Detail Panel¶